Jüri Lossmann: Biography

 Lossmann started as a football player for Merkur club before changing to athletics.
 He was wounded in World War I, but recovered and, in 1916, won a marathon race in Tallinn and the Russian Championships in the 5000 m.
-In 1923, he won the international marathon in Gothenburg, Sweden, and in 1928, he ran the first leg of the Trans-America Run.
-Next year he set an Estonian record in one-hour running and competed in the Antwerpen marathon.
+In 1923, he won the international marathon in Gothenburg, Sweden, and in 1928, he ran the first leg of the Trans America Run.
+Next year he set an Estonian record in one-hour running and competed in the Antwerp marathon.

 Besides running, Lossmann worked for the Estonian Chocolate Factory Kawe in 1922–36, and in the 1930s trained Estonian long-distance runners, but without much success.
 In 1942–44 he served as a sports administrator in Estonia.

 During World War II he fled to Sweden just before the arrival of the Soviet troops.
 Lossmann was earlier trained as a jeweler, and in Sweden he worked as a gold- and silversmith.
 In 1964, he made a silver cup for Gustaf VI Adolf of Sweden to express the gratitude of the Estonian community in Sweden.